propellerlabsio/overnode-server/README.md

-# OverNode
+# Overnode

-OverNode is a Bitcoin full node monitoring and explorer (query) tool.
+Overnode is a Bitcoin full node monitoring and explorer (query) tool.
 This project contains the server code which prodes a GraphQL interface for interacting with the node.
 The overnode-client project contains one example UI that can be used with this server.

 **WARNING:**